QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Theoretical background and description of the algorithm

 in which $a(t)$ is the harmonic oscillator destruction operator in the interaction representation, i.e $a(t) = e^{i\omega t}a$.
 However, a generalized physical system is never this simple since the dipole operator can create transitions between multiple quantum states.
 Moreover, interaction with the environment can induce loss of phase coherence and non-radiative relaxation processes that need to be accounted for in a generalized computational package.

 With this in mind, our implementation uses the QuTiP 4.x package to handle all of the setup and propagation of the system variables.\cite{QuTip2} Our approach assumes that one can write down the system Hamiltonian and external coupling in terms of a standard set of quantum operators, such as the spin-matrices or harmonic oscillator operators.
 This includes systems with time-dependent Hamiltonians, systems interacting with complex bath degrees of freedom, cavity QED, polaritons, and a wide variety of open-quantum systems.
-The current version of QuTip includes both Lindblad and Redfield equation solvers which are continuously improved upon to optimize both numerical efficiency and memory overhead.
+The current version of QuTip includes both Lindblad and Redfield equation integrators which are continuously improved upon to optimize both numerical efficiency and memory overhead.
+For conciseness, we omit details on the methods and capabilities for defining system Hamiltonians and system-bath interactions, as they are thoroughly discussed in the documentation of the QuTip package.\cite{qutipDoc}

-Our implementation effectively interrupts the QuTip {\tt mesolve()} routine at the specified intervals, performs the required projection, and then allows the propagation to continue.
-In other words, rather than propagate the operators in the interaction representation, we propagate the density matrix (in the Schr\"odinger representation) and then act with the perturbation at specified times.
+Our implementation interrupts the QuTip {\tt mesolve()} routine at the specified intervals, performs the required projection, and then allows the propagation to continue.
+Rather than propagating the operators in the interaction representation, we propagate the density matrix in the Schr\"odinger representation and then act with the perturbation at specified times.